dinomatic/docs.dinomatic.com/content/docs/dinodds/scheduling.md

 Make sure to replace `MYDOMAIN.com` with your actual domain name.

-And that's all, now your WordPress scheduled tasks will run at the frequency you defined regardless page load.
+And that's all.
+Now your WordPress scheduled tasks will run at the frequency you defined regardless of page loads.

 ---